-The opening lines of the General Prologue to Geoffrey Chaucer’s great fourteenth-century literary work The Canterbury Tales is one of the most powerful and evocative poems about spring in all of English literature, from its first reference to the rejuvenating qualities of April showers through to the zodiacal allusions to Aries (the Ram).
+The opening lines of the General Prologue to Geoffrey Chaucer’s great fourteenth-century literary work The Canterbury Tales are among the most powerful and evocative pieces of writing about spring in all of English literature, from the first reference to the rejuvenating qualities of April showers through to the zodiacal allusions to Aries (the Ram).
 Here it is, in the original Middle English: a time machine taking us back to a spring more than six centuries ago.

 Here bygynneth the Book of the tales of Caunterbury.

 Whan that Aprille with his shoures soote,

 The droghte of March hath perced to the roote,

 And bathed every veyne in swich licóur

 Whan Zephirus eek with his swete breeth

 Hath in the Ram his halfe cours y-ronne,

 That slepen al the nyght with open ye,

 To ferne halwes, kowthe in sondry londes;